The 10 All-Time Sports Movies…About Losing

-When FOX Sports released its list of the top 20 sports movies of all time it forced us to think about how movies can move us to be better people, to inspire, but it also elevated the debate on what is truly a great sports flick, and what isn’t.
+When FOX Sports released its list of the top 20 sports movies of all time back in 2014 it forced us to think about how movies can move us to be better people, to inspire, but it also elevated the debate on what is truly a great sports flick, and what isn’t.
+And for me it reignited my own personal position that losing, despite all its lows, beats winning - in real life, and in the movies…

 FOX’s list came out on the heels of Kevin Costner’s film about the NFL draft.
-Despite some flaws, it is a great list overall because it forces us to think of our top films and where we were when we first watched them, or who we watched them with.
-They are movies we still reference to this day on the playing field or in the huddle with our kids; heck, I’ve probably quoted the Remember the Titans coach a couple dozen times in huddles: “I don’t want them scoring another point” I’ll say, my oldest knowing full well I’m paraphrasing a line from the film.
+Despite some flaws, it was a great list overall because it forced us to think what our top films were, and where we were when we first watched them, or who we watched them with.
+They are movies we still reference to this day on the playing field or in the huddle with our kids; heck, I’ve probably quoted the Remember the Titans coach a couple dozen times in huddles: “I don’t want them scoring another point” I’d say, my oldest knowing full well I’m paraphrasing a line from the film.

 At least 15 of the 20 films on Fox’s list deal with losing in meaningful ways, some more than others, like Rudy’s Notre Dame rejection letters, Rocky’s 14th round split-card loss to Apollo Creed and Jim Braddock’s Cinderella Man bout with life in the 1929 Depression.

-More than half of the top 20 are either baseball or boxing films, sports engrained in our national pastime, based on characters who had national followings, who my dad and his dad Henry before him listened to on the radio, but sports now losing popularity to emerging favorites like football and basketball, both with three on the list.
-Hoosiers, ranked number one, probably belongs in the top 20 but is not in my top 10 because no one guarded Jimmy Chipwood in the entire movie and because they used slow motion on the last play of Hickory’s championship game.
-The Natural used slow motion, too, but it worked because when Hobbs hit the ball you knew the result right at the crack of the bat, plus it’s really hard to film a home run compared to a 14-foot jumper, particularly one shot by Jimmy Chipwood.
+More than half of the top 20 are either baseball or boxing films, sports engrained in our national pastime, based on characters who had national followings, who my dad and his dad Henry before him listened to on the radio, but sports now losing popularity to football and basketball, both with three on the list.
+Hoosiers, ranked #1, probably belongs in the top 20 but is not in my top 10 because no one guarded Jimmy Chipwood in the entire movie and because they used slow motion on the last play of Hickory’s championship game.
+The Natural used slow motion, too, but it worked because it was a fictional film and when Hobbs hit the ball you knew the result right at the crack of the bat, plus it’s really hard to film a home run compared to a 14-foot jumper, particularly one shot by Jimmy Chipwood.
 Hoosiers should have run regular motion on Chipwood’s last shot.

 Only the Jerry McGuire selection is completely wrong.
-I mean Andy DuFrane’s prison escape in Shawshank Redemption (arguably a top 5 film ever) is more sport than Cuba Gooding Junior’s miracle flip catch in the McGuire film.
+I mean Andy DuFrane’s prison escape in Shawshank Redemption is more sport than Cuba Gooding Junior’s miracle flip catch in the McGuire film.
 Speaking of miracles, the 1980s US Hockey team gold medal run earned it a spot, but it is by no means the best hockey movie.
 Slapshot better reflects hockey.

-I’m not a movie critic and not a pro athlete but if I were to rank sports movies I’d argue that to be a top film they must meet at least some baseline criteria:
+I’m not a movie critic and not a pro athlete but if I were to rank sports movies I’d argue that to be a top film they must meet at least some baseline criteria, like focus on losing or failure in a significant way.

 1. Tin Cup